hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Then should you fail for to renew the grant,
 >
-> Your place is clos'd, and you to gaol are sent.
+> Your place is closed, and you to gaol are sent.
 >
 > When you've the license got, there's one thing more
 >
-> Must be attended to — you o'er the door
+> Must be attended to — you over the door
 >
 > Must an inscription have in characters
 >